Latest government advice during the coronavirus (COVID-19) pandemic

-They blog, chat, enter competitions, social network, email, watch TV online, download and upload information.
-They are creative at making music, making films and making web content.
+They play games online with friends and strangers, blog, chat, enter competitions, socialise, email, watch TV, download and upload personal details.
+They are creative at making images, music, films and web content.

 This page will provide you with some basic information to help you feel more confident in supporting your child to be safe online.

 There are many benefits of having access to digital technologies.
 Here are some of them: